bnsmb/Virtual-Disks-with-a-clang-toolchain/README.md

 Be aware, that **/system** is now writable for the user **root**.
 However, all new or modified files are stored in the virtual disk image and **NOT** in the real filesystem for **/system**.
 Therefore, you can add new files to the virtual disk by simply copying the files to **/system**.
 You can even delete files in **/system** (these files are also not really deleted in the original filesystem for **/system**, of course).

-Keep in mind, that the free space on the virtual disk is only about **100 MB**.
+Keep in mind, that the free space on the virtual disk is only about **1 GB**.
 Use the command
 ```
 df -h /dev/ov